 If you need referrals to counselors who are qualified to assist you in this area, don't hesitate to give us a call.
 Focus on the Family's Counseling Department can provide you with a list of professional Christian counselors in your locality who specialize in issues related to sexual dysfunction.
 Our staff would also be more than happy to discuss your situation with you over the phone.
 You can contact them at this number.

-In this iQuestions video from Focus on the Family, Dr. Michael Systma examines the problem and common causes of diminished sexual desire in men.
+Causes for Men's Diminished Sex Drive: Dr. Michael Systma examines the common causes of diminished sexual desire in men.